 - 1. Adhere the coin-cell battery to the slot on the palm-rest and keyboard assembly. - 2.
-Lift the speaker cable and route the coin-cell battery cable through the routing guide on the fan. - 3.
 Connect the coin-cell battery cable to the I/O board.

-- 1. Install the base cover. - 2.
-Follow the procedure in After working inside your computer.
+- 1. Install the base cover.

+- 2. Follow the procedure in After working inside your computer.

+- 3. Exit Service Mode.